 Once your child has their braces removed, they must learn to care for their retainer.
 Our team will take the time to teach them how to accomplish this.
 First, a removable retainer is taken out and therefore can be lost easily.
 Your child will need a case to hold the appliance when not in use to avoid losing it as well as to avoid germs and protect from damage.

 Any time a retainer is used it should always be treated delicately and cleaned regularly for optimal oral health.
 They are fragile and expensive to replace.
 Wearing your retainer is as important as cleaning your retainer.
 Keeping your retainer clean can help reduce your risk of developing tooth decay and gum disease, both potentially severe oral health concerns.

 Following the instructions provided to your by Izadi Orthodontics will help keep your retainer clean and fresh.
 Follow these simple steps on a daily basis to keep your retainer in optimal condition.

-- Soak- Retainers should also be soaked in Polident, Efferdent, or another recommended cleaner.
+- Soak: Retainers should also be soaked in Polident, Efferdent, or another recommended cleaner.
 Dissolve the cleaner in room temperature water and place the retainer in the glass.
-Soaking the retainer will help reduce neutralize odors.
+Soaking the retainer will help reduce and neutralize odors.

 Taking care of your retainer is important.
 Retainer compliance can help maintain your smile for a lifetime.
-Be sure to thoroughly clean it at least twice a day, and to rinse it after taking it out to eat.
-Cleaning your retainer can help you avoid halitosis and it will make your retainer taste better in your mouth.
+Be sure to clean it at least twice a day thoroughly, and rinse it after taking it out to eat.
+Cleaning your retainer can help you avoid halitosis, and it will make your retainer taste better in your mouth.